Regulating VOC’s Industrial Emission Regulation (IED)

-The Industrial Emission Directive (IED) - Driving closed systems in surface cleaning
+The Industrial Emission Directive (IED) – Driving closed systems in surface and dry-cleaning

-The IED establishes emission limit values for VOCs in waste gases and maximum levels for fugitive emissions for solvent.
-Although chlorinated solvents have negligible ground ozone formation potentials, they were included into the IED directive because of their overall hazard profile.
+The IED establishes emission limit values for VOCs in waste gases and maximum levels for fugitive emissions for solvents, including chlorinated solvents because of their overall hazard profile.

-For Surface Cleaning the directive is driving the use of enclosed equipment by setting tight emission limits, not only reducing emissions into the environment but also reducing to a high extent the risk for worker exposure.
-Proper implementation is seen by ECSA as a basic element for gaining and increasing sustainability of the chlorinated solvents.
+For Surface Cleaning, the directive is driving the use of closed cleaning machines by setting tight emission limits to the environment, which also reduces to a high extent the risk of worker exposure.
+Proper implementation is supported by ECSA as a basic element for the sustainable use of chlorinated solvents.

 Read more on